 But in the future... what if technology takes a sudden and (un?)expected turn?
 The advent of military-grade lasers and fire-control systems that are decidedly not Point Defenseless makes missiles useless and taking aircraft into battle suicidal.
 All those modern aircraft carriers and missile cruisers suddenly become obsolete, and the battleship is king of the seas once more.
 What if personal-scale Deflector Shields make swords and spears viable weapons again?

-This occurs a lot in Speculative Fiction, where some discovery or advance in science or technology has the net effect of rendering the last 20 to 200 years of military tactical development moot, forcing a return to the methods of an earlier time of warfare, often still with high-tech weapons.
-This overlaps with Retro Upgrade
+This occurs a lot in Speculative Fiction, where some discovery or advance in science or technology has the net effect of rendering the last 20 to 200 years of military tactical development moot, forcing a return to the methods of an earlier time of warfare, often still with high-tech spins on the old gear.
+For example, if large close-combat weapons become viable again, they may develop Laser Blades, Hot Blades, or Vibroweapons.
+This overlaps with Retro Upgrade.

 - Mobile Suit Gundam SEED has "Neutron Jammers", which prohibit fission reactions and jams radios.
 The result: no nukes, everything runs on batteries, and, you guessed it, close-range combat.